-4. Pants
+3. Pants

 - a.
-Students may wear jeans or khaki style pants in any color. - i.
+Students will wear jeans or khaki style pants in any color. - i.
 Any pants with designed rips and tears must not show skin. - ii.
-Tights or leggings may only be worn under pants to keep skin from being shown. - b.
-Denim or khaki style shorts may be worn hemlines should be mid-thigh.
+Tights or leggings may only be worn under pants to keep skin from being shown. - iii.
+No dresses or skirts - b.
+Denim or khaki style shorts may be worn hemlines should be mid thigh